andymancan2/HeatmapTelemetryCppPyMashup/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# GitHub Page for Heatmaps with cpp + python via shared memory.
+# GitHub Page for displaying Heatmaps of telemetry data with cpp + python via shared memory.

 10/15/23 This page is underconstruction.
-Expect version 1.0 available in a few days._
+Expect version 1.0 available in a few days.
+This software is currently tested _

 </header>